CheckPointSW/Infinity-Next/contrib/helmIngressController/README.md

 *   _templates/ingress.yaml_ \- specification for the ingress settings for the application that point to your inbound service.
 *   _templates/secrets.yaml_ \- secrets file.
 *   _templates/service.yaml_ \- specifications for the ingress controller, e.g. LoadBalancer listening on port 80, forwarding to nodePort 30080 of the application

+### Prerequisites
+#### Configure your application in the [Check Point Infinity Next AppSec Portal](https://portal.checkpoint.com)
+Define the application you want to protect in the “Infinity Next AppSec” application of the Check Point Infinity Next AppSec Portal according to the CloudGuard AppSec Deployment Guide section on AppSec Management.
+[CP CloudGuard AppSec Admin Guide](https://github.com/CheckPointSW/Infinity-Next/blob/main/contrib/resources/CP_CloudGuard_AppSec_AdminGuide.pdf)

 ## Installing the Chart
-Define your application in the CloudGuard AppSec application of the Check Point Infinity Portal according to the CloudGuard AppSec Deployment Guide section on AppSec (WAAP) Management .

-Once the application has been configured in the CloudGuard Portal, retrieve the value for the nanoToken.

 Download the latest release of the chart here:
 ```bash